Dimensional structure of thermodynamic topology in ultraspinning Kerr-AdS black holes

 \acknowledgments

+We are very grateful to the anonymous referee for valuable comments and suggestions.
 This work is supported by the National Natural Science Foundation of China (NSFC) under Grants No. 12205243, No. 12375053, by the Sichuan Science and Technology Program under Grant No. 2026NSFSC0021, and by the Doctoral Research Initiation Project of China West Normal University under Grant No. 23KE026.